listenToRipley/ReactNative/Notes/Styling.md

 ## Custom Fonts

-If you are using a specific font, then make sure it is imported directly on the [app file](../lessons/MiniGame/App.js).
+If you are using a specific font, then make sure it is imported directly on the [app file aka root](../lessons/MiniGame/App.js).

 Expo makes custom fonts a little easier by using `expo install expo-font`.

 This exposes a react hook that can be used,`useFonts` imported on the app file, to load fonts.
 You will pass a object about the fonts that should be loaded at the root.

+You will have to create a reference name inside the object, require the path to the font you want to use.
+The useFonts actually returns an array, the first element of the array is a boolean that states if they font has been loaded completely.

+Once everything is set up on the root, you should be able to use the object key in your style objects under `fontFamily`.

+If is the best practice to provide a [loading screen](./Misc.md/#loading-screen) while this information is being fetched.

 [View official docs about this](https://docs.expo.dev/develop/user-interface/fonts/).